Code-Institute-Submissions/project2-memory-game/README.md

 ### Browsers and devices
 * Responsiveness  has been tested using Inspect feature of Chrome and also on [Am I Responsive?](http://ami.responsivedesign.is) website.
-* Website has been tested on iPhone XS plus.
+* Website has been tested on iPhone XS plus using Chrome and Safari browsers.
 Other mobile devices screen sizes were emulated via Chrome Inspect feature.
-* Website has been tested on multiple browsers (Chrome, Safari, Internet Explorer, Edge, Opera and Firefox).
+* Website has been tested on multiple browsers in Windows (Chrome, Opera, Edge, Firefox) and multiple browsers in MacOs (Safari and Chrome).
+Firefox had problems with flip card css feature, the problem has been solved.
+Game does not support Internet Explorer.

 ## Deployment